 The final report for Coming Together Project shares the voices and insights of women and transwomen with experiences of homelessness.
 This report expands on an earlier community report on a Community-Based Research project using staged photography.

-The Coming Together was part of the collaborative project “Homelessness – Solutions from Lived Experiences through Arts-Informed Research”.
+The Coming Together report was part of the collaborative project “Homelessness–Solutions from Lived Experiences through Arts-Informed Research”.
 The policy report from the collaborative presents findings and recommendations from eight community-based, participatory research projects on homelessness in Toronto; six of the eight projects used arts-informed or arts-based research methods.

 More information at http://www.artsandhomeless.com/